conan-io/docs/reference/commands/install.rst

       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Select the output format: json
       -v [V]                Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger              Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
+      --logger              Show the output with log format, with time, type and message.
-      --name NAME           Provide a package name if not specified in conanfile --version VERSION     Provide a package version if not specified in conanfile --user USER           Provide a user if not specified in conanfile --channel CHANNEL     Provide a channel if not specified in conanfil --requires REQUIRES   Directly provide requires instead of a conanfile --tool-requires TOOL_REQUIRES
+      --name NAME           Provide a package name if not specified in conanfile --version VERSION     Provide a package version if not specified in conanfile
+      --user USER           Provide a user if not specified in conanfile --channel CHANNEL     Provide a channel if not specified in conanfile --requires REQUIRES   Directly provide requires instead of a conanfile --tool-requires TOOL_REQUIRES
                             Directly provide tool-requires instead of a conanfile -b BUILD, --build BUILD
                             Optional, specify which packages to build from source.
                             Combining multiple '--build' options on one command line is allowed.
-For dependencies, the optional 'build_policy'
-                            attribute in their conanfile.py takes precedence over the command line parameter.
-Possible parameters: --build="*" Force build for all packages, do not use binary packages.
-                            --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found.
-Cannot be combined with other '--build' options. --build=missing Build packages from source whose binary package is not found.
+Possible values: --build="*" Force build from source for all packages. --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found.
+Cannot be combined with other '--build' options. --build=missing
-                            --build=cascade Build packages from source that have at least one dependency being built from source. --build=[pattern] Build packages from source whose package reference matches the pattern.
-The pattern uses 'fnmatch' style wildcards.
+                            Build packages from source whose binary package is not found. --build=cascade Build packages from source that have at least one dependency being built from source.
-                            --build=![pattern]
+                            --build=[pattern] Build packages from source whose
+                            package reference matches the pattern.
+The pattern uses 'fnmatch' style wildcards. --build=![pattern]
                             Excluded packages, which will not be built from the source, whose package reference matches the pattern.
                             The pattern uses 'fnmatch' style wildcards.
-Default behavior:
-                            If you omit the '--build' option, the 'build_policy' attribute in conanfile.py will be used if it exists, otherwise the behavior is like '--build=never'.
+                            --build=missing:[pattern] Build from source if a
+                            compatible binary does not exist, only for packages matching pattern.
       -r REMOTE, --remote REMOTE
                             Look in the specified remote or remotes server -nr, --no-remote      Do not use remote, resolve exclusively in the cache -u, --update          Will check the remote and in case a newer version and/or revision of the dependencies exists there, it will install those in the local cache.
 When using version ranges, it will install the latest version that satisfies the range.
 Also, if using revisions, it will update to the latest revision for the resolved version range.
       -o OPTIONS_HOST, --options OPTIONS_HOST
                             Define options values (host machine), e.g.: -o Pkg:with_qt=true